miketvo/TurtleGraphics-SampleAssignment/README.md

 ### Problem 2:
  Write a Python program that asks the user to enter a list of numbers.
 Then using Turtle module to draw a pie chart representing the percentage of each number in the whole sum of the list.
 The percentage number should be rounded to 1 decimal place.

+## Notice:
+ Due to a communication issue on Canvas, a lot of students in this course have mistaken this for the official assignment while this is just a sample taken from previous semester.
+This is my implementation for the two problems mentioned in the sample assignment.
+Currently it has no optimizations and I have no plan to optimize the code due to time constraint and schoolwork.

 # Changelog
  - 11/22/2020: Initial commit
+ - 11/25/2020: Made repository public, modified README.md